IGNIA

 Venture Round in 2019

-Fondeadora is a digital banking service provider based in Mexico City, founded in 2018, aimed at addressing the inefficiencies of the traditional banking system.
-The company offers a free debit card linked to a mobile app, allowing users to easily manage their finances by paying, storing, and distributing money without complications.
-Its platform eliminates commissions and paperwork, providing immediate notifications to users about their transactions.
-In addition to traditional banking features, Fondeadora also functions as a crowdfunding platform, enabling customers and businesses to monitor their expenses and raise funds securely.
+Fondeadora is a digital banking service founded in 2018 and headquartered in Mexico City, Mexico.
+The company aims to address the inefficiencies of traditional banking by offering a free debit card linked to a user-friendly mobile app.
+This platform allows users to pay, store, and manage their money without the complications often associated with conventional banking systems.
+In addition to basic banking functions, Fondeadora operates as a crowdfunding platform, enabling customers and businesses to monitor their expenses, receive immediate notifications, and raise funds securely.
+This innovative approach enhances financial management for its users while eliminating unnecessary fees and paperwork.

-Covalto, founded in 2015 and based in Mexico City, is a fintech company that specializes in providing comprehensive financial solutions for small and medium-sized enterprises (SMEs).
-Initially known as Credijusto, Covalto has developed a technology infrastructure that utilizes digital tax, e-invoice, and various financial data to underwrite and service SMEs effectively.
-The company offers a multi-product credit platform, along with banking services and a suite of business analytics tools, making it a one-stop solution for SMEs.
-In 2021, Covalto made history by becoming the first fintech in Mexico to acquire a regulated bank, which bolstered its digital banking capabilities and expanded its service offerings for SMEs.
-The platform emphasizes performance-based credit models, allowing clients to access reliable and transparent credit without relying solely on personal credit histories.
+Covalto, formerly known as Credijusto, is a financial technology company based in Mexico City that specializes in providing comprehensive financial solutions for small and medium-sized enterprises (SMEs).
+Founded in 2015, Covalto has developed a robust technology infrastructure that utilizes digital tax, e-invoice, and financial data to streamline the underwriting and servicing of SMEs.
+The company offers a multi-product credit platform, banking services, and a suite of business analytics tools, all designed to facilitate accessible and transparent credit for business growth.
+In 2021, Covalto distinguished itself as the first fintech in Mexico to acquire a regulated bank, further enhancing its digital banking and service offerings for SMEs.

 Afluenta S.A., founded in 2008 and headquartered in Buenos Aires, Argentina, operates a peer-to-peer lending platform that connects borrowers and investors across Latin America.
 As the first marketplace lending company in the region, Afluenta facilitates loans for consumers and small to medium-sized enterprises, enabling borrowers to access more favorable rates than those offered by traditional financial institutions.
 Investors benefit from competitive yields on their funds, with net yields exceeding 20% in recent years.
 The company has expanded its operations to Argentina, Mexico, and Peru, with plans for further growth in Colombia and Brazil.
 Afluenta's automated platform streamlines the lending process, encompassing credit assessment, risk scoring, loan servicing, and a secondary market for trading loans, thereby enhancing liquidity for investors.